 The fact of the matter is that these little cookies are deceiving.
 Ginger is safe for dogs; it is actually beneficial.
-However, the amount of ginger in a ginger snap is disparagingly low, and often, it is not real ginger, but a more robust flavor substitute.
+However, the amount of ginger in a ginger snap is disparagingly low, and often, it is not real ginger but a more robust flavor substitute.

 The other ingredients in a ginger snap made for humans are not good for your dog.
 Their internal system can tolerate the ingredients, but it won’t like it.
 Dogs can have little pieces without much harm.
-More than that or too frequently, though, and they might begin to show concerning symptoms.
+More than that or too frequently, though, and they might begin to show concerning signs.

 Ginger and Its Benefits for Dogs